Syedmoiz7/Birthday-Calculator/README.md

 # Birthday-Calculator
-Age &amp; Remaining Days in Birthday Calculator
+Calucate your Age &amp; Remaining Days in Birthday Calculator